MarkJelic/TEC-1G/Documentation/memmap.md

 Bank 1 - 4000h to 7FFFh - 16k RAM which can be PROTECT write-protected

 Bank 2 - 8000h to BFFFh - 16k Uncommitted.
-Can be ROM or RAM with EXPAND bankswitching
+Can be ROM or RAM with EXPAND bankswitching.
+Future Cartridge port space.

 Bank 3 - C000h to FFFFh - 32k MON-3 ROM or other MONitor ROM